Muutke küpsiste eelistusi

 Review of Past Experimental Research on Anthropomorphism

-Malgorzata Karpinska-Krakowiak is Associate Professor in the Department of International Marketing and Retailing, University of Lodz, Poland.
+Malgorzata Karpinska-Krakowiak is an associate professor in the Department of International Marketing and Retailing, University of Lodz, Poland.